WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepo.md

 # New-AzDoRepo

 ## SYNOPSIS
-This script creates a variable group with at least 1 variable in a given project.
+Creates a repo in Azure DevOps.

 ## SYNTAX